 Playback of this video is not currently available

 It is important to us, as an international company, to think about the future of aviation and to contribute to making it more sustainable.
-As a chairman of the Anders Vliegen working group in the Anders Reizen coalition.
+As participant of the Anders Vliegen working group in the Anders Reizen coalition.
 A network of large companies working together with the objective of making their business mobility more sustainable.
 We encourage other organisations to follow us in our efforts to reduce emissions from flying.

 We stimulate innovation in aviation by, for example, making a financial donation to the Netherlands Aerospace Centre (NLR) for the purchase of an electric aircraft.
 This will allow further research into sustainable ways of flying.
 Our donation to the Sustainable Flying Foundation and the Dutch Airports Association is intended to stimulate the development of charging stations for aircraft.